Tavenem/Blazor.ImageEditor/README.md

    of the editor's state.
 This can be passed to the `LoadJSONAsync(string?)` method to allow a user to resume editing where they left off.

-The `ImageEditor` component supports two options for custom UI:
+The `ImageEditor` component supports multiple options for adding custom UI:

-  - You can supply `ChildContent` (additional markup nested inside the component, with or without a wrapping ChildContent element) which will be displayed alongside the existing controls in preview mode, and whenever the `ShowControls` parameter has been set to false.
+  - If you supply `ChildContent` (additional markup nested inside the component, with or without a wrapping `ChildContent` element), it will be displayed below the existing controls in both edit and preview mode (regardless of the `ShowEditControls` parameter's value).

+  - If you supply an `EditContent` child element, it will be displayed when the control is in edit mode (regardless of the `ShowEditControls` parameter's value).
+If you *also* provide an explicit `ChildContent` element, the `ChildContent` will be displayed below the `EditContent` when in edit mode.

-  - **OR** you can supply `EditContent` and/or `PreviewContent` child components, which will be displayed *only* when the `ShowControls` parameter has been set to false. `EditContent` will then be displayed when the control is in edit mode, and `PreviewContent` will be shown in preview mode.
+  - If you supply a `PreviewContent` child element, it will be displayed when the control is in preview mode (regardless of the `ShowEditButton` parameter's value).
+If you *also* provide an explicit `ChildContent` element, the `ChildContent` will be displayed below the `PreviewContent` when in preview mode.

-    Note that there will be no default UI for toggling between modes when `ShowControls` is false.
-    You must either toggle modes programmatically (with the `BeginEditAsync` and `CancelEditAsync` methods), or provide your own UI in the `EditContent` and `PreviewContent` content that hooks into those methods.

 ## Roadmap